T. D. Kendrick: Career

 His research experience enabled him to secure a position in 1922 as an assistant in the British and Medieval Antiquities Department of the British Museum.

 Initially specializing in prehistoric art, Kendrick turned in the 1930s to Viking and Anglo-Saxon art, for which his two survey volumes were long standard references.
 He was appointed an assistant keeper at the British Museum in 1928.
+He coined the term "henge" in 1932 to describe a series of ceremonial monuments defined by ditches and banks of soil rather than standing stones.
 He was subsequently made keeper of the British and Medieval Antiquities Department in 1938.

 In 1950 Kendrick was made director and principal librarian of the British Museum and remained in that position until he retired in 1959.
 He believed in cleaning museum objects, but this resulted in numerous bronze artifacts in his department being overcleaned.

 He was a keen advocate of Victorian art, with assistance from the poet John Betjeman and the painter John Piper, amongst others.
 Kendrick's notes on Victorian stained glass were used by Nikolaus Pevsner for his Buildings of England series (now the Pevsner Architectural Guides).